 Greek Orzo Salad with Feta is a light pasta salad full of tender orzo, cherry tomatoes, Kalamata olives, diced cucumber, and feta cheese all tossed in homemade Greek dressing.

-If you're looking for a light lunch that's packed with flavor, this Greek orzo salad is right up your alley!
+If you're looking for a light lunch that's packed with flavor, our simple Greek orzo salad is right up your alley!

-I decided to see if I could lighten the original recipe up a bit by using orzo in place of the larger pasta noodles, and it turned out great.
+I decided to see if I could lighten the original recipe up a bit by using tender orzo in place of the larger pasta noodles, and it turned out great.

 How to make Greek Orzo Salad:

 See the recipe card below for the ingredient amounts and full instructions.

 - If using a homemade dressing, make it first then set it aside.